MoriTanosuke/fitbit-cli-example/README.md

 [Register a *desktop* application][3] and copy your applications *consumer key* and *secret*.

-Make sure you have [Maven][2] installed, then run
+Make sure you have [Maven][2] installed and [fitbit4j][0] in your local repository, then run

     mvn -DCONSUMER_KEY=yourapplicationkey -DCONSUMER_SECRET=yourapplicationsecret exec:java

 on your command-line.
+If you have to use a proxy, provide additional parameters *-Dhttp.proxyHost=YOURPROXY -Dhttp.proxyPort=1234*.

 How can I build on top of this?
 ===============================